Rattan Folding Electric Bike Review

 Interface

 The Rattan Folding has a good user interface that consists of a handlebar-mounted control unit, twist throttle, and a digital display.
-The controls are intuitive and easy to use, and the display is relatively easy enough to read.
+The controls are intuitive and easy to use, and the display is relatively easy to read.
 Charging is a standard procedure, and the removable battery can be charged on or off the bike.

 To turn the Rattan Folding on, the key must be inserted in the battery and turned to the On position.
 Next, you press the power button on the controls to turn on the power to the display.
 The controls have + and - buttons that are used to shift up and down through the motor's 5 output levels.
 Pressing and holding the - button also engages the bike's walk mode when you are off the bike.
 These buttons are also used to make adjustments to the bike's settings, like measurement units or speed limit, and detailed display instructions can be found on the Rattan website.
 On the side of the control unit, there are two additional buttons, one of which turns on the bike's lights, and the other scrolls through the options on the data field at the bottom of the screen.

-The LCD display is centered in the middle of the handlebar in an easy-to-see location.
+The LCD is centered in the middle of the handlebar in an easy-to-see location.
 It measures 2.5" long x 1.5" wide and has a dark background with bright numbers and letters that are readable in a range of light conditions.
 The screen also has a backlight feature that turns on/off with the bike's lights.
-The screen shows a variety of information including remaining battery life, current speed, pedal-assist setting, and mileage.
+The screen shows a variety of information, including remaining battery life, current speed, pedal-assist setting, and mileage.
 Battery charge is displayed graphically at the top of the screen as a small battery with 5 bars that turn off sequentially as the battery is depleted.
 Just below that, the current speed is shown in large numbers.
 Interestingly, when compared with our GPS cycling computer, we found the speed readings to be off, consistently telling us we were going 26 mph when we hit the top throttle speed of 20 mph.
 Below the speed reading, the pedal assist level is shown as a number 1-5.
 At the bottom of the screen is a data field that can be switched between the odometer, trip distance, max speed, and average speed.

 The Rattan Folding has a removable battery that slots into a cradle behind the seat tube.
-The battery is locked in place with a key, and can easily be removed by pulling it up by the handle when it is unlocked.
+The battery is locked in place with a key and can easily be removed by pulling it up by the handle when it is unlocked.
 The battery can be charged on or off the bike, and Rattan claims a charging time of 6 hours for a fully depleted battery.
 One of our biggest complaints about this bike is that the battery rattles when riding over rough surfaces.

 Assembly

-The Rattan comes almost completely assembled, and it only requires the user to insert the seatpost and handlebar, and unfold and lock it in its riding position to complete the process.
+The Rattan comes almost completely assembled, and it only requires the user to insert the seatpost and handlebar and unfold and lock it in its riding position to complete the process.
 Once removed from its packaging, it takes only a couple of minutes to dial it in and get it ready to ride.
 The manner in which this bike is packaged, however, makes removing it from its protective packing materials a chore.
 Our test bike also had a slight issue that left spray foam residue on our frame and cranks.

 Should You Buy the Rattan Folding?